isomerpages/govtech-stp/_travellers-from-brunei-darussalam/02c-rgl-faq.md

 #### 10. What documentation do I need to present to the airline staff at check-in before I will be allowed to board a flight from Singapore to Brunei?

 Minimally, a traveller should have on hand his/her negative COVID-19 PCR test result, a valid visa, proof of installation of the BruHealth application, a valid boarding pass, valid proof of payment for post-arrival COVID-19 PCR test, proof of hotel reservation in Brunei, and the approved Entry Travel Pass issued by the Bruneian government specifically for essential business or official travel under the RGL.

+As the specific requirements may evolve over time, the traveller should seek an update on the latest requirements with his/her local host company or government agency.

 ### **Health Measures in Brunei**